samuelbelko/blog/posts/AreMathematiciansSoftwareDesigners.md

-@def title = "Are Mathematicians Software Engineers in Disguise?"
+@def title = "Are Mathematicians Software Designers in Disguise?"

-# Are Mathematicians Software Engineers in Disguise?
+# Are Mathematicians Software Designers in Disguise?

 By **Samuel Belko**, published on April 6, 2025.